Sextus Barbour

 Dr. Sextus Barbour (July 26, 1813 – December 20, 1848) was a prominent American physician and planter.
-As the son of Philip P. Barbour (May 25, 1783 – February 25, 1841), U.S. Congressman from Virginia and Associate Justice of the United States Supreme Court, Barbour was a scion of the Barbour political family.
+He was a son of Philip P. Barbour, making him a scion of the Barbour political family.

 Early life and education

 Barbour was born on July 26, 1813, in Orange County, Virginia.
 He was the sixth child of Philip P. Barbour and his wife Frances Todd Johnson.

 Barbour was a matriculant at the University of Pennsylvania School of Medicine in 1834.